Volpes Grand Slam Helps Yankees Avoid World Series Sweep - UrduPoint

 New York denied the Dodgers an eighth World Series title and first since 2020 while keeping alive hopes of the Yankees winning their first crown since 2009 and 28th overall.

-"It's good to have pressure," Wells said.
-"It means that we're in a good spot and people are counting on you, so I enjoy the pressure."

-Wells, 25, became the youngest Yankees catcher to homer in the World Series after going 4-for-43 in the playoffs previously.
+Wells, 25, became the youngest Yankees catcher to homer in the World Series after going 4-for-43 in the playoffs before his 2-for-3 night.

 "I just said screw it, we're down three and just went out there," Wells said.
 "I just blacked out.
 I don't really know what I did."